xxinl/algo_trading_backtesting_sample/README.md

 ###Folders
-BackTester-back testing UI (C#, .Net)
+BackTester -back testing UI (C#, .Net)

-Strat-algo trading framework including a few standard and customized algorithm examples.
+Strat      -algo trading framework including a few standard and customized algorithm examples.

 mql_scripts-scripts used by meta trader to execute the generated .dll